There are those times in your life where you feel like your reality just gets slapped across your face.

 Links and Resources from the Show:

-Thanks again for tuning into another episode of Simple Roots Radio.
 If you have some feedback to share or an exciting shout out on your own personal journey, leave a note in the comments below.
+I would love to know your reactions to the show and how you’re taking steps in owning your own story.

-We are aiming to reach 150 ratings and reviews by the end of the month with some special prizes for anyone who leaves an honest rating and review.
+Finally, if you enjoyed the show I’d love it if you’d take a minute to leave a rating and review.
 Through these reviews we can work to make the show better and align more closely with the information you need to live your best life.
 It only takes a minute and makes a world of difference in the life of this show.

 i would be so thankful if you would